toddkitta/CortanaIntelligenceSuiteWorkshopManual/README.md

 In this workshop, attendees will build an end-to-end solution to predict flight delays taking into account the weather forecast.

 # Workshop Architecture
 The workshop uses several, but not nearly all, of the components that are part of [Cortana Intelligence Suite](https://www.microsoft.com/en-us/cloud-platform/cortana-intelligence-suite).
-The goal is to show an end-to-end solution and not necessarily try to work in every component available.
+The goal is to show an end-to-end solution and not necessarily try to work in every component possible.
 The workshop architecture is below and includes:

 - Azure ML
 - Azure Data Factory